-- 5. Hand out the Lincoln & McClellan Cards to students; try to have the same number of Lincolns and McClellans. - 6.
-Hand out the Baltimore Platform and Chicago Platform. - 7.
-Have the students review the platforms, paying particular attention to the bolded text.
-Students can work independently, in groups, or you can work as a class - This activity is asking them to work with primary sources and they may need more or less guidance based on their experience. - 8.
-Place all of the Lincolns in one group and all of the McClellans in another. - 9.
+- 4. Hand out the Lincoln & McClellan Cards to students; there should be roughly the same number of Lincolns and McClellan's. - 5.
+Hand out the Baltimore Platform and the Chicago Platform.

+- 6. Read the documents together as a class, have the students write down the resolutions in their own words (just a few quick notes on the war related resolutions) - 7.
+Put all of the Lincolns in one group and all of the McClellan in another. - 8.
 Hand out the What Do You Think?
-Notes Sheet, and have students work together to gather their ideas for a debate, filling out the note sheet as they go. - 10.
-Begin the debate using the What Do You Think Moderator Questions.
+Worksheet, and have students work together to gather their ideas for a debate, filling out the note sheet as they go. - 9.
+Moderate the debate using the What Do You Think Teacher Questions.